Early modern period: Southeast Asia

 At the start of the modern era, the Spice Route between India and China crossed Majapahit, an archipelagic empire based on the island of Java.
 It was the last of the major Hindu empires of Maritime Southeast Asia and is considered one of the greatest states in Indonesian history.
 Its influence extended to Sumatra, the Malay Peninsula, Borneo, and eastern Indonesia, though the effectiveness of this influence remains debated.
 Majapahit struggled to control the rising Sultanate of Malacca, which dominated Muslim Malay settlements in Phuket, Satun, Pattani, and Sumatra.
 The Portuguese invaded Malacca's capital in 1511, and by 1528, the Sultanate of Johor was established by a Malaccan prince to succeed Malacca.
 While in Borneo, Brunei began their golden age during the reign of Sultan Bolkiah when he defeated the Kingdom of Tondo in the Tondo War however but was paused when it fought the Spanish in the Castilian War in 1578.
-It was later restarted again with the reign of Sultan Muhammad Hassan, later in 1660, Brunei's first civil war started and in the aftermath of said war it paused Brunei's golden age once again until the reign of Omar Ali Saifuddien I defeating the Sulu in the Twenty Years' War.
+It was later restarted again with the reign of Sultan Muhammad Hassan, later in 1660, Brunei's first civil war started and in the aftermath of said war it paused Brunei's golden age once again until the reign of Omar Ali Saifuddien I and the sultans that came after him defeated the Sulu in the Lanun War in 1790.